Cherry strudel in filo pastry

 Preheat the oven to 350°F (180°C)

-Spread the cherry mixture along the layered pastry, lengthways, leaving 1-2 inches of the filo pastry exposed either end, fold in the two edges of the filo pastry and, roll into a strudel
+Spread the cherry mixture along with the layered pastry, lengthways, leaving 1-2 inches of the filo pastry exposed either end, fold in the two edges of the filo pastry and, roll into a strudel

 Place the strudel onto a baking tray lined with baking paper and bake for 25-30 minutes, until golden and crispy